gre/developer-portal/_docs/nano-app/design-requirements.md

 #### Device icon

 - Pixel art icon
-- Black and white only
+- Black on a white background for Nano S and white on a black background for Nano S Plus and X
 - Safe area: 2px

 1. Create the 16x16px Nano S icon using the template below